 Example: A cybersecurity firm shuts down temporarily after a vandal destroys its equipment, but clients depend on the firm to maintain their online security.
 The firm uses extra expense coverage to lease new equipment and pay workers overtime so it can continue to ensure its clients’ security.

-Unless your policy has a contingent business interruption insurance endorsement, business interruption won’t cover the revenue lost if another business your company depends on permanently closes or experiences a business interruption.
+Unless your policy has a contingent business interruption insurance endorsement, it won’t cover the revenue lost if another business your company depends on closes.
 This can be a problem if you rely on:

 Example: A telecommunications company specializing in mobile broadband depends on a single manufacturer to supply wireless routers to its customers.
-When the manufacturer ceases operations, the company turns to contingent business interruption insurance for support.
+When a fire forces the manufacturer to close, the telecom company turns to contingent business interruption insurance for support.

 Business interruption insurance typically doesn’t cover short interruptions that last less than 72 hours, such as most power outages.
 It also doesn’t cover incidents that cause you to scale back, but not completely cease operations.